Black Studies 103 – Brown – African American Culture

 Use one of the following general databases, or ask a librarian to suggest the best database for your specific topic:

-- Academic Search Premier Provides abstracts for articles from nearly 13,200 periodicals (journals, magazines, and newspapers) in all subject areas.
+- Academic Search Premier Provides the full text for more than 4,600 periodicals (journals, magazines, and newspapers) in all subject areas, including nearly 3,900 peer-reviewed journals.

-- Ethnic NewsWatch Journals, magazines, and newspapers from ethnic and minority presses. dating back to 1959.
+- Ethnic NewsWatch Journals, magazines, and newspapers from ethnic and minority presses dating back to 1959.
+Depending on your topic, some older articles may be considered primary sources.

-- JSTOR Includes articles from as far back as the mid 1800s, which may be considered primary sources, depending on your topic.
+- JSTOR Includes full text scholarly articles in a wide range of subject areas.
+Some articles were published as far back as the mid 1800s and may be considered primary sources, depending on your topic.

 About Primary Sources

-What About Newspapers?
 Some sources may be considered primary or secondary, depending on how you use them.
-For example, a 1969 newspaper article that discusses the moon landing that year could be considered a secondary source.
+For example, a 1969 newspaper article that discusses the moon landing that year could be considered a secondary source, because the journalist writing the article did not visit the moon herself.
 But if you are interested in how NASA was portrayed by the media during the Cold War, the same article could be considered a primary source as an historical artifact.
 Watch Newspapers – Primary Source? for more information.

 For more information on different types of primary and secondary sources, review the presentation from class below, and remember: sometimes whether a source counts as primary or secondary depends on how you are using it.
 When in doubt, ask your professor, or a librarian.